Introduction

 More couples are seeking a way to celebrate their marriages and want to do this in church.
 Renewal of vows or a particular anniversary are appropriate occasions to bring together your family and friends to celebrate your love for each other and to ask for God’s continued blessing on you both.

-For more information or to arrange an initial discussion, please contact the Rector - see "contact us" page.
+For more information or to arrange an initial discussion, please contact one of the Church Wardens - see "contact us" page.